wearefuturegov/sms-message-tool/README.md

 7. ~~fix bug with search hanging on "no results" while loading~~ (DONE)
 8. ~~proper custom login screen~~ (DONE)

-9. load more messages (IN PROGRESS)
+9. improve load more messages (IN PROGRESS)
-10. loading skeletons (IN PROGRESS)
+10. improve loading skeletons (IN PROGRESS)

 ## Next